Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bo Bichette and the Toronto Blue Jays will try to find success against Hunter Brown when he starts for the Houston Astros on Tuesday at 7:07 PM ET.
+Bo Bichette and the Toronto Blue Jays square off against Corey Julks and the Houston Astros on Wednesday at 7:07 PM ET in the third game of a four-game series.

-The favored Blue Jays have -141 moneyline odds to win against the underdog Astros, who are listed at +115.
-The game's total has been set at 8.5 runs.
+Oddsmakers list the Blue Jays as -155 moneyline favorites, while giving the underdog Astros +125 moneyline odds to win.
+The over/under is 9 runs for this contest.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.